 Our Lower School students fall in love with school from the start.

 All grades in the Lower School - Kindergarten through 5th grade - have a consistent emphasis on the development of certain literacies, core knowledge, and skills.
 Core classroom faculty teach math, reading and writing, and social studies in the homeroom.
-All teachers are trained in two specific curricula and methods that are used throughout K-5:
+All teachers are trained or in the process of being trained in two specific curricula and methods that are used throughout K-5:

 Reading and Writing Workshop allows students to develop the foundational skills they will need to be successful readers and writers throughout their school years and beyond.
 Because students are encouraged to choose their own books to read and their own topics about which to write, they are more engaged in and have more energy to spend gaining the skills they will need to progress through the Lower School and into Middle School.